-FRS 115 Revenue from Contracts and Customers
+FRS 115 Revenue from Contracts with Customers

-This is the converged standard on revenue recognition.
-It replaces FRS 11 Construction contracts, FRS 18 Revenue, and related interpretations.
+FRS 115 replaces FRS 11 Construction Contracts, FRS 18 Revenue, and related interpretations.

 Revenue is recognised when a customer obtains control of a good or service.
 A customer obtains control when it has the ability to direct the use of and obtain the benefits from the good or service.
 The core principle of FRS 115 is that an entity recognises revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 An entity recognises revenue in accordance with that core principle by applying the following steps: